Data-driven prediction and origin identification of epidemics in population networks: Results

-The second network studied is a barbell graph -- two complete 20 node graphs connected by a single edge, illustrated in Figure \ref{testingb}.
-This models two populations that each have many highly interacting sub-communities; however, the two populations only mix via a single route, modeled by the one connecting edge.
+We first consider a network with two distinct populations, each with many highly interacting sub-communities.
+The two populations mix via a single route, modeled by a single connecting edge.
+This ``barbell graph'' -- two complete 20-node graphs connected by a single edge -- is illustrated in Fig \ref{testingb}.
 In this case, we impose uniform transition rates between adjacent vertices of 0.02, 0.3, and 0.05 for the susceptible, infective, and recovered populations, respectively.
-The infection begins at node 8 with the configuration $S_8(0)=5$, $I_8(0)=95$, $R_8(0)=0$, and all other nodes are fully susceptible with configuration $S_i(0)=100$, $I_i(0)=R_i(0)=0$, $i\neq 8$.
+The infection begins at node 1 with the configuration $S_1(0)=5$, $I_1(0)=95$, $R_1(0)=0$, and all other nodes are fully susceptible with configuration $S_i(0)=100$, $I_i(0)=R_i(0)=0$, $i\neq 1$.

-Unlike the previous section, wherein the observable data included noisy information about the population at every node, we will consider here the case of having information only from a limited subset of nodes; by placing the ``sensors'' at different locations (i.e., observing different subsets of nodes), we can test how the sensor configuration influences the parameter estimation procedure and corresponding uncertainties.
+We consider in particular the case of having information only from a limited subset of nodes; by placing the ``sensors'' at different locations (i.e., observing different subsets of nodes), we can test how the sensor configuration influences the parameter estimation procedure and the corresponding uncertainties.
+In particular, we assume observations of both the infective and recovered populations at the sensor locations.

-We consider three sensor configurations: the first experiment places two sensors at nodes 3 and 12, which are members of the same complete subgraph as node 8, the origin of the epidemic (see Figure \ref{testingb}).
-The second experiment gathers data at the bridge between the two complete graphs by placing sensors at nodes 20 and 21.
-Finally, the third experiment focuses on nodes 24 and 27, which are part of the initially healthy complete subgraph.
-As in Section \ref{S:5node}, observable population data is noisy, with the true values corrupted by 1\% Gaussian noise to approximate observation error.
-The same parameters $\beta=0.02$, $\gamma=0.3$, and $T = 5$ are used, but these experiments will additionally consider the cases of $T = 3$ and $T = 7$.
+We consider three sensor configurations: in the first experiment, we place two sensors at nodes 3 and 12, which are members of the same complete subgraph as node 1, the origin of the epidemic (see Fig \ref{testingb}).
+In the second experiment, we gather data from both complete subgraphs by placing sensors at nodes 3 and 24.
+Finally, in the third experiment, we focus on nodes 24 and 27, which are part of the initially healthy complete subgraph.
+The disease evolves according to reference values $\beta=0.02$ and $\gamma=0.3$, while the observation time $T$ is chosen as $T=3$, $T=5$, and $T=7$ in three separate cases, yielding nine total experiments (three sensor configurations each observed at three different times).

-The results are summarized in Table \ref{table:T=5} and displayed in Figures \ref{fig:3125}, \ref{fig:20215}, and \ref{fig:24275}.
-In all three cases, the true values for $\beta$, $\gamma$, and $T$ are within one standard deviation of the posterior mean values.
-Furthermore, there exists a strong positive correlation between $\beta$ and $\gamma$, as well as a negative correlation between $T$ and both $\beta$ and $\gamma$, as in the case of the 5-node tree (Figure \ref{fig:1}).